Zilvaro/digitalz-adenblog/TESTING.md

 4. Users can update/delete only the posts/content they have created.

-* Edit & Delete buttons for the Post or Content are available only if the user is the aiuthor of those Posts and Content.
+* Edit & Delete buttons for the Post or Content are available only if the user is the author of those Posts and Content.
 * As a back-up measure, edit & delete forms will open only after user check (see the description above)

 * ![Security edit_button-author](assets/testing_files/security-edit-button-author.JPG)